paldhous/ucb/2015/dataviz/md_raw/class4.md

 Until now, we have used data in text files, mostly in CSV format.

-Text files are great for transferring data from one spoftware application to another during analysis and visualization, but other formats that are easier for machines to read are typically used when transferring data between computers online.
+Text files are great for transferring data from one software application to another during analysis and visualization, but other formats that are easier for machines to read are typically used when transferring data between computers online.
 If you are involved in web development or designing online interactive graphics, you are likely to encounter these formats.

 **[JSON](http://json.org/)**, or JavaScript Object Notation, which we have already encountered today, is a data format often used by APIs.
 JSON treats data as a series of “objects,” which begin and end with curly brackets.
 Each object in turn contains a series of name-value pairs.
 There is a colon between the name and value in each pair, and the pairs separated by commas.